Steve Butler: 1987

 In 1987, the team debuted with brand new equipment as Jeff Stoops supplied the resources to create a truly professional class race team.
 The team continued its practice of running a variety of races, while concentrating on the USAC Sprint series.
-A highlight of the year was winning the Tony Hulman classic at Terre Haute Action Track Butler went on to claim his 2nd straight USAC Sprint Championship and was awarded “Driver of the Year” by the Hoosier Auto Racing Fan club.
+A highlight of the year was winning the Tony Hulman classic at Terre Haute Action Track Butler went on to claim his 2nd straight USAC Sprint Championship and was awarded "Driver of the Year" by the Hoosier Auto Racing Fan club.

 In the Silver Crown series standings Butler had a strong run and scored top-five finishes in over half the races.
 He also continued to show potential as a pavement racer, by finishing top-three at both Indianapolis Raceway Park and Phoenix International Raceway.
 However, in the point standings he was, for the second year in a row, 2nd behind the tough Jack Hewitt.

 1988

 In 1988, Butler became the first driver to win three consecutive USAC sprint championships.
 Two of these were during a brief period (1987–1990) in which USAC added winged dirt races to the traditional mix of pavement and dirt non-winged races.
 This new challenge provided Steve a chance to demonstrate his versatility by winning all three types of races during the 1988 season.

 Eldora Speedway, always a Butler favorite, was the site of great dirt wins.
 In July, Butler won a USAC winged-sprint race at the track.
 Visiting World of Outlaws stars such as Jac Haudenschild, Jimmy Sills, and Brad Doty made this an especially tough win.
 These drivers were using the USAC race to prepare for Eldora's King's Royal, the track's premier winged-sprint car race, scheduled the following weekend.
 A few months later, Butler also won Eldora's most prestigious non-wing sprint race—the annual USAC Four-Crown National.

-The highlight of Butler's season was his dominance of the new pavement races at Indianapolis Raceway Park where he won on ESPN television and was fastest at the races that he didn’t win outright (due to mechanical misfortune).
+The highlight of Butler's season was his dominance of the new pavement races at Indianapolis Raceway Park where he won on ESPN television and was fastest at the races that he did not win outright (due to mechanical misfortune).
 In the process, Butler pioneered a new style of passing on the banked oval.
-His spectacular maneuver was dubbed “The Butler Grass-Cutter Move” by ESPN announcers Larry Nuber and Steve Chassey.
+His spectacular maneuver was dubbed "The Butler Grass-Cutter Move" by ESPN announcers Larry Nuber and Steve Chassey.
 Twenty years later, this technique was cited as an influence by NASCAR star Jason Leffler after his win in the 2007 Kroger 200 at ORP.

 In the Silver Crown series, Butler finally defeated Jack Hewitt to win the championship.
 This achievement highlighted Butler's technical capabilities as he was chief mechanic, as well as driver, on the winning Jarrett Farms race car.